cuijiyao01/docker-k8s-training/README.md

 This is the repo for the "kubernetes fundamentals course for developers".
 The focus is on docker and kubernetes as technologies, i.e. learning what they can do and how to use them.
 For an overview of topics see the agenda pages on top level.

-Official course entry in Successmap Learning System: [Kubernetes fundamentals for Developers](https://performancemanager5.successfactors.eu/sf/learning?destUrl=https%3a%2f%2fsap%2eplateau%2ecom%2flearning%2fuser%2fdeeplink_redirect%2ejsp%3flinkId%3dITEM_DETAILS%26componentID%3dDEV_CC_PA_Kuber_1803_ILT%26componentTypeID%3dCOURSE%26revisionDate%3d1521715320000%26fromSF%3dY&company=SAP&_s.crb=qma6qdESsp4OG5PZUuisLG8Vx4c%253d)  ( part of the [Cloud Curriculum](https://jam4.sapjam.com/groups/zAfXdXPcJGlCUrBScXSWKP/overview_page/Y1fECzZLQ8qjIlyCQTRi76)  )
+Official course entry in Successmap Learning System: [Kubernetes fundamentals for Developers](https://performancemanager5.successfactors.eu/sf/learning?destUrl=https%3a%2f%2fsap%2eplateau%2ecom%2flearning%2fuser%2fdeeplink_redirect%2ejsp%3flinkId%3dITEM_DETAILS%26componentID%3dDEV_CC_PA_Kuber_1803_ILT%26componentTypeID%3dCOURSE%26revisionDate%3d1521715320000%26fromSF%3dY&company=SAP&_s.crb=qma6qdESsp4OG5PZUuisLG8Vx4c%253d)  (part of [Cloud Curriculum](https://jam4.sapjam.com/groups/zAfXdXPcJGlCUrBScXSWKP/overview_page/Y1fECzZLQ8qjIlyCQTRi76)  )

 > For a comparison of SAP CP platforms and when to use what, see the [Platform Guide](https://wiki.wdf.sap.corp/wiki/x/Vwg4bg)